 In addition, by the end of the course the student will have gained:

-* An understanding of the current field work projects (in Leiden) in the Mediterranean world;
+- An understanding of the current Leiden fieldwork projects in the Mediterranean world;

 Course schedule details can be found in the BA3 time schedule.